 Every project, both big and small, will pose challenges.
 Obvious challenges include funding, volunteer help, scheduling and appropriate planning approval.
-Our immediate targeted project list already exists and fundraising has begun.
+Our immediate targeted project list already exists, and fundraising is ongoing.

 Immediate projects include:

-- Project 81 is a 1.39 acre land aquisition of 81031 Overseas Highway, Upper Matecumbe Key, Islamorada.
-This project will include the transformation of a commercial parcel with a 8,200 sf structure (several former restaturants) into a passive community park.
-Plans for the property include the introduction of (2) Pickleball courts, a children’s playground, Open Green Space for passive recreation, re-introduction of native vegetation, education/information kiosks, generous parking for 15-20 vehicles, picnic area and shade structures, all for community use.
-Future plans include a 2500 sf community center/Foundation support center.
+- J. Gilbert Reese Park is a 1.39 acre land acquisition of 81031 Overseas Highway, Upper Matecumbe Key, Islamorada.
+This project will include the transformation of a commercial parcel with a 8,200 sf structure (several former restaurants) into a passive community park.
+Plans for the property include the introduction of (3) Pickleball courts, a children’s playground, open green space for passive recreation, re-introduction of native vegetation, education/information kiosks, generous parking for 18 vehicles, picnic area and shade structures, all for community use.
+Future plans include a 2900 sf community center/Foundation support center.
 Learn more here.

 - A major visual appeal with public safety enhancements between mm 81.2 and 81.5.
 The quarter mile landscaped medians between The Green Turtle and the Hurricane Monument, this project includes funding the addition of electrical feeds to all 4 landscaped islands and adding landscape lighting to the existing trees – enhancing the heart of Upper Matecumbe and adding a greatly needed array of area lighting to a dark and heavily pedestrian traveled section of the Old Highway.
 In addition, this section of the Old Highway could then be used for possible community gatherings.